zbm-dev/zfsbootmenu/docs/man/zfsbootmenu.7.rst

   This must be set for automatic booting to function.
 When no **bootfs** property is detected, ZFSBootMenu will always display a selection menu.

+**org.zfsbootmenu:readonly**

+  When set to any value other than *-* or *off*, ZFSBootMenu operations which require the pool to be imported read-write will fail.

 ZFS Dataset Properties
 ======================